 Size

-GOLD is the largest gold ETF in the Australian market with almost $3.4 billion in funds under management (FUM).
+GOLD is the largest gold ETF in the Australian market with almost $5.4 billion in funds under management (FUM), although the ETF shrunk by over $880 million between March and June 2026.

-NUGG is the newest gold ETF in the market, launching in December 2022, and has grown rapidly, increasing to over $71 million FUM today.
+NUGG is the newest gold ETF in the market, launching in December 2022, and despite rapid initial growth, is the smallest of the ETFs compared growing from $144 million in June 2025 to $221 million by 30 June 2026.

 Costs and slippage

-PMGOLD is almost half the cost of similar products, having the lowest management fee in this category with 0.15%.
+PMGOLD remains the lowest-cost GOLD ETF, and is almost half the cost of similar products, with a management fee of 0.15%.
 This is due to the smaller storage cost as a result of the structure of the ETF.

-QAU is the most expensive gold ETF at 0.59% given the additional cost of hedging back into AUD, which is useful for those who want to remove currency risk.
+QAU remains the most expensive gold ETF at 0.59% given the additional cost of hedging back into AUD, which is useful for those who want to remove currency risk.

-However, the spreads on GOLD are much narrower, at 0.05% whereas PMGOLD and QAU have spreads of 0.09% and 0.10% respectively.
+However, the spreads on GOLD are much narrower, at 0.03% whereas PMGOLD and NUGG have wider spreads at 0.08% and 0.10% respectively.

 Liquidity